EdgeFirstAI/documentation/docs/platforms/updates.md

 # Software Updates

 The Maivin platform runs a Linux operating system which is based on the [Torizon][torizon] distribution.
 The Maivin version of the distribution is refered to as Torizon for Maivin.
-This Torizon for Maivin distribution uses [OSTree][ostree] to manage software udpates, this updates both the Linux operating system including the kernel, drivers, and core system packages as well as the EdgeFirst Middleware which provides the perception stack.
+This Torizon for Maivin distribution uses [OSTree][ostree] to manage software updates, this updates both the Linux operating system including the kernel, drivers, and core system packages as well as the EdgeFirst Middleware which provides the perception stack.

 The version naming for the Torizon for Maivin distribution follows the YEAR.MONTH.PATCH format.
 The YEAR and MONTH refer to the data of the initial release of the software and the PATCH is the incremental patch release within this release cycle.
 The upstream Torizon OS version number is documented in the release notes.